The First Assessment of PhiSat-2 Imagery for Monocular Building Height Estimation: Conclusion

 \section{Conclusion}

-In this study, the potential of PhiSat-2 imagery for monocular building height estimation was explored for the first time.
-Specifically, PHDataset was constructed by integrating global seven-band PhiSat-2 imagery with open-source building height labels, resulting in 9,475 co-registered patch pairs collected from diverse urban scenes worldwide.
-Building upon this dataset, TSONet was proposed as a multi-task framework to jointly perform building height estimation and footprint segmentation.
-With the aid of CSEM for selective cross-task feature exchange and FEBR for coarse-to-fine ordinal query refinement, TSONet effectively combines footprint-aware structural guidance with feature-enhanced ordinal height modeling.
-Experimental results show that TSONet consistently outperforms representative methods and achieves the best overall performance on PHDataset, yielding the lowest MAE (4.9925) and RMSE (7.9477), together with the highest IoU (0.3922) and F1-score (0.5635) among all compared methods.
-The ablation results further confirm that CSEM mainly benefits structural consistency and footprint segmentation quality, whereas FEBR is more effective in improving height regression accuracy, and their joint use leads to the most balanced performance.
-In addition, the ablation study on different task configurations verifies the effectiveness of jointly introducing ordinal regression and footprint segmentation, further demonstrating the advantage of the proposed framework.
-Patch-level comparisons with publicly available global building height products further suggest that the proposed framework provides competitive building-level spatial detail and practical value for fine-grained urban height mapping.
-Overall, this work demonstrates the strong potential of PhiSat-2 imagery for large-scale urban vertical mapping.
-Additional analyses further indicate that the value of PhiSat-2 for monocular BHE lies not only in its open accessibility and global coverage, but also in its combination of building-relevant spatial detail and multispectral richness.
-At the same time, the discussion suggests that the remaining errors are still strongly affected by the long-tailed distribution of building heights and the native geometric challenges of PhiSat-2 product.
-Future work will therefore focus not only on expanding the dataset with more high-quality samples across broader geographic regions to improve model robustness and generalization, but also on improving data quality control and preprocessing to mitigate the influence of geometric inconsistencies.
-Meanwhile, considering the scarcity of accurate and temporally aligned labels, automatic label generation and more label-efficient learning strategies, such as weakly supervised and semi-supervised learning, should also be explored.
+This study provides an initial systematic assessment of PhiSat-2 imagery for monocular building height estimation under an open-reference setting.
+To support this assessment, PHDataset was constructed by integrating global seven-band PhiSat-2 imagery with open building-height reference labels, resulting in 9,475 co-registered patch pairs collected from diverse urban scenes worldwide.
+Based on this dataset, a Two-Stream Ordinal Network (\textit{TSONet}) was proposed to jointly learn dense building height estimation and auxiliary footprint prediction.
+By introducing CSEM for selective cross-task feature exchange and FEBR for feature-enhanced ordinal height refinement, TSONet combines footprint-aware structural guidance with ordinal height modeling, enabling more effective exploitation of PhiSat-2 spatial--spectral information for BHE.
+Experimental results demonstrate the effectiveness of the proposed framework under the PHDataset setting.
+Compared with representative methods, TSONet achieves the best overall performance, yielding the lowest MAE (4.9925) and RMSE (7.9477), together with the highest IoU (0.3922) and F1-score (0.5635) among all compared methods.
+The component-wise ablation study shows that CSEM mainly improves structural consistency and height-map-derived building-region performance, whereas FEBR contributes more directly to height estimation accuracy; their joint use provides the most balanced performance across continuous height regression and building-region consistency metrics.
+The task-configuration ablation further indicates that ordinal regression and footprint segmentation provide complementary information for PhiSat-2-based BHE.
+In addition, the sensor-information experiments show that both the native 4.75\,m spatial detail and the seven-band multispectral observations contribute to height estimation performance.
+The LiDAR-based accuracy audit and contextual comparison with existing global height products further support the physical relevance and practical value of PhiSat-2-based predictions for relatively detailed urban vertical structure mapping.
+Overall, the results indicate that PhiSat-2 imagery contains useful spatial--spectral cues for monocular BHE and can provide complementary height information with finer spatial detail than coarser global products.
+At the same time, the assessment also reveals key factors that shape the achievable performance, including the long-tailed distribution of building heights, the uncertainty of open reference labels, and residual geometric inconsistencies in current PhiSat-2 products.
+Future work will expand PHDataset with more geographically diverse high-quality PhiSat-2 scenes and further improve preprocessing pipelines, particularly band co-registration, geometric correction, and quality screening, to support broader PhiSat-2-based urban height mapping.